Last updated: March 8, 2023

 As part of this effort, John Smith set out on two long, exploratory voyages throughout the Chesapeake Bay and its tributaries in the summer of 1608.
 He was hoping to find what the Spanish had exploited in South America: gold and silver.
 Second, he would search for a “Northwest Passage,” a water route connecting the northern Atlantic and Pacific oceans.
 Any city at the entrance to this passage would have instantly became a center of global trade, though today we know that no such route existed.

 Instead of a Northwest Passage or precious metals, the voyages resulted in a detailed map and written documentation of the area’s Indigenous communities and geography.
-Smith's accounts and maps were published while he was still in Virginia.
 His writings attracted great attention to the Chesapeake region.

 Upon his return, John Smith became president of the colony’s council, bringing his middle-class background with him.
 He famously proclaimed, “He that will not work shall not eat,” forcing the colony’s gentlemen to labor alongside the rest of the population.
 For this and other reasons, his relationships with other leaders of the Jamestown governing council were often antagonistic.
 However, both his style of leadership and his establishment of trade with Powhatan are credited with saving the colony at this critical early stage.